il-palmi/weeelab-telegram-bot/README.md

 Available commands and options:

 - `/inlab` - Show the people in lab
-- `/log` - Show log of the day
+- `/log` - Show log of the selected day
-- `/log n` - Show last n days worth of logs
 - `/log all` - Show last 31 days worth of logs
 - `/ring` - Ring the bell
 - `/stat` - Show hours you've spent in lab